The Steelers begin the off-season of the Ben Roethlisberger watch - Mash Viral

 However, Tomlin also did not reject the possibility of signing a veteran endorsement, although he said he is not sure who might be available at this time.

 "I'm just not ready to weigh those options," Tomlin said.
-"We are open and willing to weigh all the options they give us to put the strongest football team on the field."
+"We are open and willing to weigh all the options they give us (the opportunity) to put the strongest football team on the field."

 The strongest team would be one with a healthy Roethlisberger behind the center.